TLABEGO/Calculator-App/README.md

 # Calculator-App

-*Calculator*
+*Calculator App*

+**This is a basic calculator App that was build using core Java and the Swing framework. below showing how the  calculator looks like in action.**

 ![](https://github.com/TLABEGO/Calculator-App/blob/master/sample.png)
-This is a basic calculator App that was build using core Java and the Swing framework.
-The above picture shows exactly how the  calculator looks like in action.

 Check out some of the code snippets below